Lokalized

 Contextual Keys

-For example: "SCREEN-PROFILE-BOOKS_READ"
+For example: "SCREEN_PROFILE_BOOKS_READ"

 Pros